Great storm of 1987: Criticism of the Met Office

 Fish went on to warn viewers that it would be "very windy" across the south of England, but predicted that the storm would move further south along the English Channel and the British mainland would escape the worst effects.
 The remainder of his warning has frequently been left out when this forecast has been repeated on television, which only adds to the public's misconception of that day's forecasting.
 His analysis has been defended by weather experts.
-In particular, the lack of a weather ship in the Southwest Approaches, due to Met Office cutbacks, meant the only manner of tracking the storm was by using satellite data, as automatic buoys had not been deployed at the time.
+In particular, the lack of a weather ship in the Southwest Approaches, due to Met Office cutbacks, meant the only way of tracking the storm was by using satellite data, as automatic buoys had not been deployed at the time.

-Ironically, earlier forecasts as far back as the preceding weekend had correctly identified that gale-force winds would affect Southern England.
+Ironically, earlier forecasts as far back as the preceding weekend had correctly identified that gale-force winds would affect southern England.
 However, later runs of the model had indicated a more southerly track for the low pressure system, incorrectly indicating that the strongest winds would be confined to Northern and Central France.
 The French meteorological office used a different computer weather model to the British, and the French model proved more accurate in predicting the severity of the storm in the Channel.

 The French meteorological service did correctly predict and warn for the storm and its intensity, but it might have been otherwise.
 Indeed, the ECMWF model forecast from 14 October 12 UTC failed to predict the strong winds and the storm position (although previous runs were closer to reality), and this could have led to inadequate warnings.
 This unusual inconsistency of ECMWF could have been a data assimilation issue, or came from poor data.
-In contrast, the large scale model EMERAUDE made better predictions, while still underestimating the winds.
-It is recognized that without the experience of the forecasters, the exceptional aspects of the storm would have been missed.
+In contrast, the French large scale model EMERAUDE made better predictions, while still underestimating the winds.
+It is recognised that without the experience of the forecasters, the exceptional aspects of the storm would have been missed.

 In the wake of the storm, the Met Office set up the National Severe Weather Warning Service.

 It has been said that as 15–16 October 1987 approached, shipping weather forecasts warned of storm movements in the North Atlantic, with the result that ships stayed away from North Atlantic storm tracks, depriving North Atlantic meteorology of a major necessary source of weather report data.